ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 Modules provided by Spack
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: The majority of users will not need to use the modules provided by Spack.
-The standard set of mdules available to users should cover most common use cases on Cirrus.
+The standard set of mdules available to users should cover most common use cases on ARCHER2.

 The Spack package manager provides many more modules (particularly for libraries and
 dependencies) than are visible by default to users.
 If you wish to see or use the